-As always, adjust your packed daycare lunches based on your 1 year old's chewing ability, preferences, and allergies.
-Which is to say that if you see something that isn't cut or prepared the way you know your toddler would need it to be cut or served, you of course have full permission to change it!
+As always, adjust your toddler lunch box ideas based on your 1 year old’s chewing ability, preferences, and allergies.
+Which is to say that if you see something that isn’t cut or prepared the way you know your toddler would need it to be cut or served, you of course have full permission to change it!

-7 Lunch Ideas for 1 Year Olds at Daycare
+7 Lunch Box Ideas for 1 Year Olds at Daycare

 - Allergy-Friendly Banana Muffins, pasta with peas and butternut squash, cut up orange or clementine, Fig Bar, and cheese.